PyMesh/PyMesh/doc/installation.rst

 * Clipper_: is used for 2D boolean operations.
 * Carve_: is used for 3D boolean operations.
 Minor modification is added by me for linux/mac compilation.
+* GeoGram_: is used as a 2D triangle and 3D tetrahedron generation engine.
+* Quartet_: is used as a 3D tetrahedralization engine.

 .. _SparseHash: https://code.google.com/p/sparsehash/
 .. _CGAL: https://www.cgal.org